 - from or against a clearing house, as referred to in Article 1:1 of the Financial Supervision Act, or a central counterparty, a settlement agent, a clearing house or a central bank, as referred to in Article 212a, parts c, d, e and g of the Bankruptcy Act ;

-- d. which, pursuant to an agreement as referred to in Article 34, paragraph 3, 35, paragraph 5, or 35a, paragraph 4, of the Collection of State Taxes Act 1990, will be paid into a bank account held for the payment of income tax, sales tax and social insurance contributions.
+- which, pursuant to an agreement as referred to in Article 34, paragraph 3, 35, paragraph 5, or 35a, paragraph 4, of the Collection Act 1990, will be paid into a bank account held for the payment of income tax, sales tax and social insurance contributions.

 Scope of the prohibition on exclusion and obstruction of transfer of monetary claims

-Paragraph 2 of Article 3:83 BW refers to rights of action in general.
-The prohibition of pledging and transferability in paragraph 3 specifically sees to money claims in registered form.
-In addition, the prohibition applies only to registered monetary claims arising from the exercise of a profession or business.
-Money claims in the name of consumers are thus excluded from the prohibition .
+Paragraph 2 of Article 3:83 DCC refers to rights of action in general.
+The prohibition of pledging and transferability in paragraph 3 specifically sees to personal monetary claims (geldvorderingen op naam).
+In addition, the prohibition applies only to personal monetary claims arising from the exercise of a profession or business.
+Monetary claims in the name of consumers are thus excluded from the prohibition .

-Paragraph 3 applies not only to agreements that exclude assignment or pledging, but also to agreements that prevent assignment or pledging.
-It therefore not only covers inalienable clauses under the law of property and the law of obligations, but also agreements that make transfer or pledging more difficult.
-It follows from the legislative history that this includes, for example, clauses that impose a penalty on the transfer or pledging of monetary claims.4 Confidentiality clauses included for the purpose of hindering transfer or pledging are also no longer permitted.
-The following clause is also cited as an example of agreements that will be void as of July 1, 2025:
+Paragraph 3 applies not only to agreements that exclude transferability or pledging, but also to agreements that prevent transferability or pledging.
+It therefore not only covers non-transferability clauses under the property law and contract law, but also agreements that make transfer or pledging more difficult.
+It follows from the legislative history that this includes, for example, clauses that impose a penalty on the transfer or pledging of monetary claims.
+Confidentiality clauses included for the purpose of hindering transfer or pledging are also no longer permitted.
+The following clause is also cited as an example of agreements that will be null and void as of July 1, 2025:

-without the prior written consent of the employer, the contractor is prohibited from assigning, pledging or otherwise transferring to third parties any claims that it has or will acquire under the contract.
-With regard to these claims, transferability is excluded as referred to in article 3:83 paragraph 2 of the Civil Code, which exclusion has the effect of property law.
+without the prior written consent of the employer, the contractor is prohibited from transferring, pledging or otherwise transferring to third parties any claims that it has or will acquire under the contract.
+With regard to these claims, transferability is excluded as referred to in article 3:83 paragraph 2 of the Dutch Civil Code, which exclusion has in rem effect.

-The prohibition in paragraph 3 applies to both the agreement in the first sentence ("without prior consent") and that in the second sentence ("portability excluded").
-Indeed, the parties' agreement that claims may be transferred only after consent is intended to make pledging or assignment more difficult.
+The prohibition in paragraph 3 applies to both the phrase in the first sentence ("without the prior consent") and in the second sentence ("transferability excluded").
+The parties' agreement that claims may be transferred only after prior written consent is intended to make pledging or transferring more difficult.
 This means that the parties' freedom of contract is strongly affected.
-Indeed, there may be numerous reasons why the parties exclude assignment or pledge.
+There may be numerous reasons why the parties exclude the possibility of transfer or pledge.
 As a result, a debtor may suddenly find himself facing another creditor .

 Nullity, even for existing agreements!

-As of July 1, 2025, all agreements that exclude or oppose a transfer or pledge are null and void.
+As of July 1, 2025, all agreements that exclude or prohibit a transfer or pledge are null and void (nietig).
 A transition period of three months (October 1, 2025) has been included for all existing agreements.
-Parties thus have three months to review existing agreements .
+Parties thus have three months to review and amend existing agreements .

-Paragraph 3 further indicates that the stipulation between creditor and debtor that aims to exclude the transferability or pledgeability of a monetary claim in whole or in part, or to prevent its alienation or pledging, is void.
-How does this affect agreements to the effect that, for example, without the prior consent of the other party, claims under the contract may not be assigned or pledged?
-After all, the prohibition in paragraph 3 applies only to monetary claims and not to claims in general.
-It follows from the explanatory memorandum that in that case the consequence is partial nullity, namely on the basis of article 3:41 BW .
+Paragraph 3 further indicates that a clause between creditor and debtor that aims to exclude the transferability or pledgeability of a monetary claim in whole or in part, or to prohibit its transfer or pledging, is null and void.
+How does this affect agreements to the effect that, for example, without the prior consent of the other party, claims under the contract may not be transferred or pledged?
+After all, the prohibition in paragraph 3 applies only to personal monetary claims and not to claims in general.
+It follows from the explanatory memorandum that in that case the consequence is partial nullity, namely on the basis of article 3:41 DCC.

 Adaptation of the notification requirement

-As indicated, also for existing agreements with an nontransferability clause, as of October 1, 2025, monetary claims can still be pledged and transferred.
-Because it must be clear to the debtor of the claim to whom payment must be made, the communication of the pledge or assignment can only be made in writing.5 To this end, a fifth paragraph will be added to Articles 3:94 and 3:239 of the Civil Code.
-If the communication is not made in writing, it will have no legal effect.
-This means that a public assignment or pledge does not result in a transfer or pledge.
-A silent assignment or pledge cannot be held against the debtor.
+As indicated, also for existing agreements with a non-transferability clause, as of October 1, 2025, monetary claims can still be pledged and transferred.
+Because it must be clear to the debtor of the claim to whom payment must be made, the notification of the pledge or transfer can only be made in writing.
+To this end, a fifth paragraph will be added to Articles 3:94 and 3:239 DCC.
+If the notification is not made in writing, it will have no legal effect.
+This means that a disclosed transfer or pledge does not result in a transfer or pledge.
+An undisclosed transfer or pledge cannot be held against the debtor.

-This writing requirement applies only to the assignment or pledge of monetary claims for which the underlying agreement contains an nontransferability clause.
-If not, the communication is (still) form-free .
+This requirement applies only to the transfer or pledge of monetary claims for which the underlying agreement contains an nontransferability clause.
+If not, the communication is (still) without specific formalities.

-Impact of OV Act on freedom of contract and practice
+Impact of Act on freedom of contract and practice

-Given the OV Act, it will be difficult for parties to get a grip on the assignment and pledging of monetary claims.
-After all, agreements that prevent (complicate) transfer or pledging are void.
-At the same time, there may be good reasons to want to limit assignment or pledging.
-For example, within groups, in agreements between governments and companies and in agreements that are so interrelated that the intention is that future claims can be set off against each other.
+Given the Act, it will be difficult for parties to get a grip on the transferring and pledging of monetary claims.
+After all, agreements that prohibit (complicate) the transfer or pledge are null and void.
+At the same time, parties may have valid reasons to limit the tranfer or pledging of monetary claims.
+For example, in intercompany agreements, in agreements between governments and companies and in agreements that are so interrelated that the intention is that future claims can be set off against each other.
 An appropriate solution will have to be found in each case .

 Do you have any questions as a result of this article?
 If so, please feel free to contact one of our specialists.